programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This allows us to see that there are fewer than ten counties where police have killed more than 75 civilians.

-Folium's algorithm does not handle data that has a few outlier values well.
-It divides the data range into an even number of 'bins' (specified in line 6 above).
+Folium does not handle data distributions that are this unevenly distrbuted.
+Its basic algorithm divides the data range into an even number of 'bins' (specified in line 6 above).

 In this case, there are 9 bins, so each bin will be about 38 units wide ($$342 / 9 = 38$$).